tsinghua-cel/Staircase-Attack/README.md

 # Staircase-Attack

-This is an attack implementation against incentive of Ethereum PoS.
-Attacking source code is developed based on [Prysm](https://github.com/prysmaticlabs/prysm/tree/v4.0.3-patchFix), an popular implementation of Ethereum PoS.
+This is an attack implementation against the incentive of Ethereum PoS.
+Attacking source code is developed based on [Prysm](https://github.com/prysmaticlabs/prysm/tree/v4.0.3-patchFix), a popular implementation of Ethereum PoS.

-**Built for research use**: This testnet is designed for research purposes and can conduct the Staircase attack on incentive of Ethereum PoS.
+**Built for research use**: This testnet is designed for research purposes and can conduct the Staircase attack on the incentive of Ethereum PoS.
 It enables complete reproducibility of the attacks presented in the research paper and includes source code with historical data.

 ## Table of Contents